 Most of Antarctica fits within the Antarctic Circle – a line of latitude sitting at around 66.5° south of the equator.
 All places inside of this circle experience periods of 24-hour daylight during the summer solstice, and 24 hours of night during the winter solstice.
 Antarctica's ice sheet is one of the two polar ice caps of the earth and covers 98% of Antarctica, including the South Pole.

 Moving further out, the continent of Antarctica makes up most of the region of Antarctica.
 The region encompasses Antarctica, anything falling inside the Antarctic Circle and a lot of the stuff inside the wider Antarctic Convergence – a seasonally changing line of latitude which marks where the icy Antarctic waters meet the milder waters of the sub-Antarctic.
-This convergence line is considered the outer limits of what is known as 'the Antarctic'.
+This convergence line is considered the outer limits of what is known as 'the Antarctic' and where our Intrepid Antarctica trips are based.

 Wait, so what's the difference between Antarctica and the Antarctic?